 2) The 25 hours of clinical observation is only a requirement for certification in speech-language pathology.
 Any undergraduate student planning to apply to graduate school to pursue a clinical career in speech-language pathology is required to complete a minimum of 25 hours of observation in speech-language pathology in order to complete the graduate program and be eligible for clinical certification.
 Students planning to apply to graduate school to pursue clinical careers in audiology are not required to complete 25 hours of observation.
 However, we strongly encourage all students preparing for careers as audiologists to complete observations in order to better understand clinical practice and enhance the competitiveness of their graduate applications.

 3) ASHA has very specific guidelines and requirements pertaining to speech-language pathology observations.

 - Fall within the scope of practice of speech-language pathology

-- Be approved in writing by a qualified clinical supervisor who holds current ASHA certification in speech-language pathology
+- Be guided AND approved in writing by a qualified clinical supervisor who holds current ASHA certification in speech-language pathology

 - Be conducted in a variety of service delivery settings (e.g., hospital, clinic, school, private practice, etc.)

 - Be conducted across several types of clinical service (e.g., evaluation or treatment, children or adults, speech, language, cognitive-communication or swallowing disorder).
 Students are encouraged to distribute their 25 hours over various types of clinical services and sessions.